rcmesquita/rcmesquita.github.io/_pages/people.md

 ## current members

-We value a diverse group of researchers, students, and research assistants.
-Feel free to contact me to be part of our group and help advance neuroscience and medicine through optical imaging!
+Over the past decades, I have had the privilege of working with a talented, proactive, and diverse group of researchers, students, and research assistants.

-<p> </p>
+If you want to be part of my group and, most importantly, help advance neuroscience and medicine through optical imaging, feel free to contact me!

 ---

 <div class="row justify-content-sm-center" style="margin-top: 20px;">